-For Faculty and Student Directors / Producers in the UCSC Division of the Arts
+For Faculty and Student Directors or Producers in the UCSC Division of the Arts

 Audience Management, Customer Service

 The staff of the Arts Events Office manages a crew of student ushers and house managers who are trained to work at most performances and public presentations presented by the departments of the Arts Division.
 Venues include: the Music Center Recital Hall; the Theater Arts Mainstage, Second Stage, and Experimental Theater; and the Dark Lab in the Digital Arts Research Center building.

 The Arts Events Office house management crew will:

 - Observe and enforce campus and state safety regulations

 - Coordinate opening and closing of the venue with the event stage manager or production manager